- Created on the 12 March, 2017.

-The minimum detection sensitivity level of interleukin-15 (IL-15) using this human interleukin-15 ELISA kit was approximately 3.0 pg/ml.
-The dynamic assay range for this kit is 15.6 – 1,000 pg/ml.
+The minimum detection sensitivity level of IL-15 using current human interleukin-15 ELISA kit was approximately 3.0 pg/ml.
+The dynamic range for this assay is 15.6 – 1,000 pg/ml.

 - IL15 and T-cell Stemness in T-cell-Based Cancer Immunotherapy.
 Cancer Res.
 (2015) 75 (24): 5187-93.
 Review.
 Pilipow K., et al.

 - Interleukin-15: new kid on the block for antitumor combination therapy.
 Cytokine Growth Factor Rev. (2015) 26 (1): 15-24.
 Van den Bergh J.M., et al.